XiaoyiWu21/darp/README.md

 # DARP

-This repository is a C++ implementation for the paper <a href="https://www.sciencedirect.com/science/article/pii/S2352146525002613">Joint Design of Conventional Public Transport Network and Mobility on Demand</a>.
+This repository is a C++ implementation for the paper <a href="https://www.sciencedirect.com/science/article/pii/S2352146525002613">Joint Design of Conventional Public Transport Network and Mobility on Demand</a> presented on EWGT 2024.
 The project focuses on an integrated dial-a-ride setting where users may combine walking, public transport, and ride-sharing services.

 The method optimizes public transport line design and ride-sharing operations using Particle Swarm Optimization (PSO), Large Neighborhood Search (LNS), and Integrated Dial-a-Ride Problem (IDARP) modeling.